Burbage History, Family Crest & Coats of Arms

 In the United States, the name Burbage is the 17,020th most popular surname with an estimated 2,487 people with that name.

 Some of the Burbage family moved to Ireland, but this topic is not covered in this excerpt.

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Burbage or a variant listed above:

-Burbage Settlers in the United States in the 17th Century
+Burbage Settlers in United States in the 17th Century

-Burbage Settlers in the United States in the 19th Century
+Burbage Settlers in United States in the 19th Century

-Burbage Settlers in the United States in the 20th Century
+Burbage Settlers in United States in the 20th Century

 Emigration to Australia followed the First Fleets of convicts, tradespeople and early settlers.
 Early immigrants include: